Fertilising your house plants: everything you need to know

 None of my plants have complained in a way that is noticeable enough to me.

-So what is plant fertiliser?
+So, what is houseplant fertiliser?

 Chemical fertiliser